 It’s totally normal to wonder what life will be like for you after ostomy surgery.
-The first few weeks will be a period of adjustment, but armed with the right information, you can be ready for whatever comes next.
+The first few weeks will be a period of adjustment.
+However, armed with the right information, you can be ready for whatever comes next.

 1. Get to Know Your Stoma

 During the surgery, your surgeon will create a stoma to redirect the flow of your body’s waste (urine due to a urostomy or stool due to a colostomy or ileostomy).
-The stoma is typically positioned on your abdomen region.
-Your doctor will let you know where you can expect it to be, depending on the type of surgery you have.
+Your doctor will typically position the stoma somewhere in the region of your abdomen.
+However, they’ll let you know where to expect it based on your surgery type.

-Ideally, the skin surrounding your stoma should look like it did before your surgery, although it may be slightly irritated at first as your body adjusts to wearing your ostomy appliances.
+Ideally, the skin surrounding your stoma should look like it did before your surgery.
+However, it may be slightly irritated at first as your body adjusts to wearing your ostomy appliances.

-Your doctor or a WOCN (Wound, Ostomy, and Continence Nurse) will be the best resource for instructing you how to change your pouching system and giving you personalized tips for skincare, bathing, safe removal of any hair on the skin surrounding your stoma, and they will also be able to assess your needs based on any allergies you may have as well as your current skin condition.
+Your doctor or a WOC Nurse (Wound, Ostomy, and Continence Nurse) will be the best resource for instructing you how to change your pouching system and giving you personalized tips for ostomy skin care, bathing, safe removal of any hair on the skin surrounding your stoma, and they will also be able to assess your needs based on any allergies you may have as well as your current skin condition.

 You may notice this if you start to see leakage or find that your current sizes are no longer fitting snugly.
 Leakage can cause skin irritation and feel embarrassing, but you don’t have to live with it.

-We recommend that you speak with your doctor or a WOCN (Wound, Ostomy, & Continence Nurse) who can help you address any medical concerns.
+We recommend speaking with your doctor or a WOCN (Wound, Ostomy, & Continence Nurse).
+Medical professionals can help you address those types of medical concerns.
 Next, talk to your ostomy supply company.

-Our Ostomy Specialists will be glad to offer you options to measure your stoma, and with the help of your prescribing healthcare provider, we can get you the right size of wafers, the type of ostomy pouches that work best for your needs, and additional accessories.
+Our Ostomy Specialists will gladly offer you options to measure your stoma.
+With the help of your prescribing healthcare provider, we can get you the right size of wafers, the type of ostomy pouches that work best for your needs, and additional accessories.

-After you’re healed up, you probably won’t need to worry about following a new diet, although this will depend on your medical condition and any food allergies you may have.
+After you’re healed up, don’t worry about following a new diet.
+However, this depends on your medical condition and food allergies.
 For the most part, you should be able to return to eating the food you love.

-If you have a urostomy, your doctor may advise you to avoid too many caffeinated drinks, which can dehydrate your body, or they may discuss the proper amounts of fluid/water to have daily.
+If you have a urostomy, your doctor may advise you to avoid too many caffeinated drinks, which can dehydrate your body, or they may discuss the proper amounts of fluid/water daily.